wolfc01/procexp/README.md

 Process explorer for linux

-The Linux Process Explorer aims to be a Linux replacement of  (https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer).
-This project is a continuation of my project https://sourceforge.net/projects/procexp/.
+The Linux Process Explorer aims to be a Linux equivalent of  (https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer).
+This project is a continuation of my project located at https://sourceforge.net/projects/procexp/.

 Goals of this project
 1. Revive the old code, refactor and complete functionality